IBakare/IBakare/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-- 💙 My name is Ifeloluwa.
+*💙 My name is Ifeloluwa.
+*🌍 I'm based in United Kingdom

-- 🎩 I have a Bachelors in Statistics, and Masters in Data Science.
+*🎩 I have a Bachelors in Statistics, and Masters in Data Science.

-- 🌱 I am extremely enthusiastic about data analytics!
+*🧠 I am extremely enthusiastic about data analytics!

-- 💪🏽 At present, I leverage a range of technical tools and platforms, including Python, SQL, Excel, and various Business Intelligence (BI) applications like Power BI and Tableau, to perform my data analyst duties.
-With proficiency in these tools, I can efficiently extract, clean, and analyze complex data sets, create visualizations, and develop insightful reports to aid organizations in making data-driven decisions..
+*💪🏽 At present, I leverage a range of technical tools and platforms, including Python, SQL, Excel, and various Business Intelligence (BI) applications like Power BI and Tableau, to perform my data analyst duties.
+With proficiency in these tools, I can efficiently extract, clean, and analyze complex data sets, create visualizations, and develop insightful reports to aid organizations in making data-driven decisions.

-* 🌍  I'm based in United Kingdom
+* ⚡  In my free time, I watch interesting videos on youtube and read tech articles
+* 🤝  I'm open to collaborating on Data Analysis and Business Intelligence Projects
 * ✉️  You can contact me at [ifeloluwabakare@gmail.com](mailto:ifeloluwabakare@gmail.com)
-* 🧠  I'm learning Tableau
-* 🤝  I'm open to collaborating on Data Analysis and Business Intelligence Projects
-* ⚡  In my free time, I take lessons of LinkedIn and read tech articles

-- :zap: In my free time, I take lessons of LinkedIn and read tech articles.

-- :mailbox:How to reach me: @email: ifeloluwabakare@gmail.com

----

 ### :hammer_and_wrench: Languages and Tools :